 Grants of up to $3,000 are available and can be issued 10 times per year to a single employer.
 A business must apply for these grants and more information about the application process will be available in the future.

 A grant of $1,000 is available to businesses who experience significant wage-related costs due to an employee’s leave when using Paid Family and Medical Leave.

 You can learn more about Small Business Assistance in the RCW here.back to top

-Self-employed individuals, including independent contractors, sole proprietors, partners and joint ventures, as well as federally recognized tribes are not required to participate in Paid Family and Medical Leave but may opt in to the program to receive access to benefits.
-If you are self-employed and do not wish to be part of Paid Family and Medical Leave you do not have any action to take.
+Federally recognized tribes and self-employed individuals, including independent contractors, sole proprietors, partners and joint ventures are not required to participate in Paid Family and Medical Leave but may opt in to the program to receive access to benefits.

 I own an S-Corp.
 Am I required to participate in Paid Family and Medical Leave?

 Maybe!
 An S-Corp is a federal tax designation and isn’t enough information for us to know if you’re required to participate.
 In Washington, S-Corps are either a corporation or an LLC.